HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 \[Pugh 2015\] / 2 A Taste of Topology / 6 Other Metric Space Concepts / Boundedness

-### Compactness 紧性 / Sequentially Compactness 列紧性
+### (Covering) Compactness (覆盖)紧性

-To reduce the infinite to the finite //closed and bounded ???
+\[Pugh 2015\] / 2 A Taste of Topology / 6 Other Metric Space Concepts / Coverings

+Defined in topology space
-Defined in Topology space: Compact 紧的 //(finite or infinite)open cover has finite subcover
+(finite or infinite)open cover has finite subcover  //"has" means "reduce"
-Defined in Metric space: Sequentially Compact 列紧的 //(infinite) sequence has convergent subsequence

-Evidently, empty set and finite sets are trivial (sequentially) compact
+reduce //infinite/finite cover to finite cover
+Proofwiki / Definition:Subcover

+cover consists of scraps/patches

-Since for metric space, compact $\displaystyle \Leftrightarrow$ sequentially compact, \[Pugh 2015\] doesn't distinguish them
+For metric space, compact $\displaystyle \Leftrightarrow$ sequentially compact, and thus \[Pugh 2015\] doesn't distinguish them
+\[Pugh 2015\] / 2 A Taste of Topology / 7 Coverings
+ / 63 Theorem
 ProofWiki / Sequentially Compact Metric Space is Compact
 ProofWiki / Compact Subspace of Metric Space is Sequentially Compact in Itself
 ProofWiki / Compact Space is Countably Compact
 ProofWiki / Countably Compact Metric Space is Sequentially Compact

+### Sequentially Compactness 列紧性

+Defined in metric space
+(infinite) sequence has convergent subsequence

+To reduce the infinite to the finite //closed and bounded ???

+Evidently, empty set and finite sets are trivial (sequentially) compact

 Heine-Borel Theorem/Metric Space 海涅-博雷尔定理/度量空间
 For metric space, compact $\displaystyle \Leftrightarrow$ complete $\displaystyle \land$ totally bounded